Frequently Asked Questions

 What are snapshots for?

-Snapshots are manual restore points for a project.
-They let you save a moment in time before a big change, then compare or roll back later if needed.
+Snapshots are manual restore points for the current project.
+They let you save a moment in time before a big change, then reopen an earlier version later if needed.

 Why do the chapter grades not measure prose quality?